Self-licensing

 Self-licensing (also moral self-licensing, moral licensing, or licensing effect) is a term used in social psychology and marketing to describe the subconscious phenomenon whereby increased confidence and security in one's self-image or self-concept tends to make that individual worry less about the consequences of subsequent immoral behavior and, therefore, more likely to make immoral choices and act immorally.
 In simple terms, self-licensing occurs when people allow themselves to indulge after doing something positive first; for example, drinking a diet soda with a greasy hamburger and fries can lead one to subconsciously discount the negative attributes of the meal's high caloric and cholesterol content.

 A large subset of this effect, the moral credential effect, is a bias that occurs when a person's track record as a good egalitarian establishes in them an unconscious ethical certification, endorsement, or license that increases the likelihood of less egalitarian decisions later.
 This effect occurs even when the audience or moral peer group is unaware of the affected person's previously established moral credential.
-For example, individuals who had the opportunity to recruit a woman or African American person in one setting were more likely to say later, in a different setting, that a job would be better suited for a man or a Caucasian person.
+For example, individuals who had the opportunity to recruit a woman or Black person in one setting were more likely to say later, in a different setting, that a job would be better suited for a man or a white person.
 Similar effects also appear to occur when a person observes another person from a group they identify with making an egalitarian decision.

 Self-licensing can have negative societal consequences since it has a permissive effect on behaviors such as racial prejudice and discrimination, selfishness, poor dietary and health habits, and excessive energy consumption.

 But recent scholarship has failed to replicate seminal studies of the licensing effect, and meta-analysis found it to be exaggerated by publication bias.
+Furthermore, where licensing typically assumes that a good deed is the cause that makes subsequent transgressions more likely, an alternative (or additional) account is that people are faced with a temptation to do something morally dubious, and use a prior good deed as an excuse or reason why it is allowed for them to indulge.

+The opposite of the licensing effect is the consistency effect, where a person’s behavior encourages them to continue it to maintain consistency.
+A meta-analysis examining when moral licensing versus consistency occurs found that people show more consistency when thinking abstractly about their initial behavior and values, but show more licensing when thinking concretely about what they have accomplished.
+For example, remembering a recent moral act may trigger licensing, while remembering a childhood moral act is more likely to trigger consistency.
+Other influencing factors include focusing on action outcomes (licensing) versus intentions and values (consistency), identification with the goal, and motives for the action.